Generalizations of The Finite Height Criterion for Local Tabularity: Logics of finite modal depth

 It follows that every formula is $L$-equivalent to a formula of modal depth of at most $\md{\clF}$. \end{proof}

-Later we show that the property of the finite model depth of a logic is inherited from any class of Kripke frames; however, the depth can change.
-We will also prove a finite modal depth variant of the finite height criterion -- an analog of Theorem \ref{thm:clust-crit}.
+Later we show that the property of the finite modal depth of a logic is inherited from any class of Kripke frames; however, the depth can change.
+We also aim to prove a finite modal depth variant of the finite height criterion -- an analog of Theorem \ref{thm:clust-crit}.
 These facts are more technical, and we anticipate them with the following constructions.\later{General frame issue}